harrypatton/algorithms/interview/whiteboard/lc289-game-of-life.md

 Source: https://leetcode.com/problems/game-of-life/#/description

+Look at other people's solution, I have to say it is elegant and concise when handle `SetState` method. https://discuss.leetcode.com/topic/29054/easiest-java-solution-with-explanation/2

 very straightforward solution.
 Space is O(1) and time is O(n).
 Even each cell checks 8 times (for neighbors)

 ```csharp